Coder-mania/DA-Project/README.md

  High-risk predictions

- Interactive dashboard <br/>
+ Interactive dashboard <br><br>

 **🏁 Conclusion**

 This project demonstrates how predictive modeling and business intelligence can work together to tackle return management in e-commerce.
-With proactive insight into high-risk orders, companies can reduce return rates, optimize logistics, and improve customer experience. <br/>
+With proactive insight into high-risk orders, companies can reduce return rates, optimize logistics, and improve customer experience. <br><br>

 **Acknowledgements**